motsgar/inventory-manager/README.md

 ## Current state

 Recursive data structures are working and the project structure has been figured out.
 I am kind of late on actual feature implementations, but i'll get the main data structures / features done in the next few days.
 The UI is still very much a work in progress.
 It is something that I will work on after the main features are done.
-This week I spent more time trying to get the project structure right and the dependencies / deployment working.
+The previous week was spent on other stuff and trying to get the project structure right and the dependencies / deployment working.

+The current database initialization is also kind of work in progress.
+I need to get some kind of database migration system working.
+Currently the database is cleared and re-initialized every time the app is started.

 ## Features